freedev/vagrant-tomee/README.md

     cd vagrant-tomee
     vagrant up

-when the virtual machine is up and running Tomee will be available at connecting at:
+when the virtual machine is up and running Tomee will be available at:

 - http://localhost:8080/